Marathi people: Marathi Hindu customs

 Like most other Hindu communities, the Marathi people have a household shrine called a devaghar with idols, symbols, and pictures of various deities for daily worship.
 Ritual reading of religious texts known as pothi is also popular in some communities.

 In some traditional families, food is first offered to the preferred deity in the household shrine, as naivedya, before being consumed by family members and guests.
 Meals or snacks are not taken before this religious offering.
 In present times, the naivedya is offered by families only on days of special religious significance.

 Many Marathi people trace their paternal ancestors to one of the seven or eight sages, the Saptarshi.
 They classify themselves as gotras, named after the ancestor rishi.
 Intra-marriage within gotras (Sagotra Vivaha) was uncommon until recently, being discouraged as it was likened to incest.

 Most Marathi families have their own family patron or protective deity or the kuladevata.
 This deity is common to a lineage or a clan of several families who are connected to each other through a common ancestor.
 The Khandoba of Jejuri is an example of a kuladevata of some families; he is a common kuladevata to several castes ranging from Brahmins and Dhangar to Dalits.
 The practice of worshiping local or territorial deities as kuladevatas began in the period of the Yadava dynasty.
 Other family deities of the people of Maharashtra are Bhavani of Tuljapur, Mahalaxmi of Kolhapur, Mahalaxmi of Amravati, Renuka of Mahur, Parashuram in Konkan, Saptashringi on Saptashringa hill at Vani in Nasik district, and Balaji.
 Despite the system of worshipping kuladevatas, the worship of Ganesha, Vitthala, and other popular avatars of Vishnu such as Rama or Krishna are extremely popular across the entire community.
-The festivals of Ganeshotsav and annual wari pilgrimage to the Vitthal temple at Pandharpur are of significant importance to all Marathis alike.
+The festivals of Ganeshotsav and annual vari pilgrimage to the Vitthal temple at Pandharpur are of significant importance to all Marathis alike.